SUSE-Enceladus/suse-rancher-setup/README.md

 _suse-rancher-setup_ includes supporting tools and documents to build on an open build service (OBS) instance, such as https://build.opensuse.org

+**⚠ Note:** before packaging or running in production mode, session storage secrets must be generated and provided as:
+* config/credentials.yml.enc
+* config/master.key

+These files can be generated using `bin/rails credentials:edit` and are ignored by _git_.
+We recommend storing the key in a secure location.

 ### New dependencies

 When updating dependencies, add a categorized entry with a comment, in Gemfile.development.